 And more studies comparing casein (milk protein), soy and whey showed mixed results.
 The only clear conclusion is that protein, no matter the source, appears to be more satiating than carbohydrate.

 How much protein should we eat to get this effect?

 A moderate increase in dietary protein seems to translate to about 30% of calories.
 But what is that?
 Basically, it’s about having a good source of protein at your meals.
-The Plate Model for Healthy Eating gives a picture of that, to help you accomplish it without getting caught up in the numbers.
+The Green Mountain Guide to Supportive Eating gives a picture of that, to help you accomplish it without getting caught up in the numbers.

 Which leads me to an important point.
-Intuitive eating, attuned eating, mindful eating — all names for essentially the same thing — isn’t focused on getting exact amounts of any nutrient at a meal.
-Instead, it’s about enjoying meals, and eating in a way that makes us feel well.
+Intuitive eating, attuned eating, mindful eating — all names for listening to your body for eating guidance — isn’t focused on getting exact amounts of any nutrient at a meal.
+Instead, it’s about enjoying meals and eating in a way that makes us feel well.